top of page

 HotSpot Patrons

-Growing conservation impact by targeted support and expansion of private nature reserves located in the most biodiverse places on Earth!
+Growing conservation impact by targeted support and expansion of private and community nature reserves located in the most biodiverse places on Earth!

 Cut version of Tamandua.png